Metabolic Disorders In Children: Causes, Symptoms & Treatment

 6.Maple syrup urine diseaseThis metabolic disorder is characterized by urine and ear wax having a distinct odor resembling that of maple syrup.
 This is due to the body’s inability to produce certain enzymes required to break a type of amino acids.
 The signs of this disorder arise within a few hours of birth (7).

 7.PhenylketonuriaThis metabolic disorder could be identified during newborn screening.
 In this condition, the baby lacks the enzyme phenylalanine hydroxylase that is necessary to synthesize the amino acid phenylalanine.
-As a result, the child might have a musty body odor and urine, caused due to the accumulation of phenylalanine, besides other symptoms (8).
+As a result, you may notice a musty urine smell and body odor in children, caused due to the accumulation of phenylalanine, besides other symptoms (8).

 8.TyrosinemiaThis condition causes accumulation of the amino acid tyrosine due to the body’s inability to produce fumarylacetoacetate hydrolase, which is needed for the final breakdown of tyrosine (9).
 Symptoms vary from one person to another and may include failure to gain weight and grow as expected.